AdobeDocs/analytics-platform.en/help/components/exports/cja-data-feeds/aa-cja-column-reference.md

 Client hints collected through the HTTP request header.

+In Adobe Analytics, client hints were included as a concatenated string in this column.
+It is considered a more modern approach than the `user_agent` column.

+{{cja-df-ua}}

 +++

 +++**`ch_js`**

 Client hints collected through the User-Agent Client Hints JavaScript API.

+In Adobe Analytics, client hints were included as a concatenated string in this column.
+It is considered a more modern approach than the `user_agent` column.

+You can collect this data using the [`highEntropyUserAgentHints`](https://experienceleague.adobe.com/en/docs/experience-platform/collection/js/commands/configure/context) context string when configuring the Web SDK.
+Multiple XDM fields are populated instead of one long concatenated string:

+* **Operating system version**: `xdm.environment.browserDetails.userAgentClientHints.platformVersion`
+* **Architecture**: `xdm.environment.browserDetails.userAgentClientHints.architecture`
+* **Device model**: `xdm.environment.browserDetails.userAgentClientHints.model`
+* **Bitness**: `xdm.environment.browserDetails.userAgentClientHints.bitness`
+* **Browser vendor**: `xdm.environment.browserDetails.userAgentClientHints.vendor`
+* **Browser name**: `xdm.environment.browserDetails.userAgentClientHints.brand`
+* **Browser version**: `xdm.environment.browserDetails.userAgentClientHints.version`

+See [User agent client hints](https://experienceleague.adobe.com/en/docs/experience-platform/collection/use-cases/client-hints) for more information.

+{{cja-df-ua}}

 +++